-- Upload your funding body letter confirming DSA eligibility to the AWE portal.
+- Your funding body letter confirming DSA eligibility

-Once AWE have received the required documents we will contact you to confirm the appointment and provide additional details.
+Once your study needs assessment centre have received the required documents, they will contact you to confirm the appointment and provide additional details.

 - You should allow about two hours for the assessment.

-- AWE will send you a report within ten working days of your assessment.
+- Your study needs assessment will send you a report within ten working days of your assessment.

-- If you have requested a draft version to check, you must request any changes to AWE within three working days from receiving it.
-If, for any reason, you haven’t contacted us within five working days of receiving it the report will be sent to the funding body automatically.
+- If you have requested a draft version to check, you must request any changes within three working days from receiving it.

-- With your consent, AWE will send your agreed final report to you, your funding body and the disability service at your university or college.
+- With your consent, your study needs assessment centre will send your agreed final report to you, your funding body and the disability service at your university or college.